rajprins/mule3-circuit-breaker/README.md

 **Use**
 - Install the Circuit Breaker component (see section 'Installation')
 - Add the Circuit Breaker component to your flow.
 Select the "Filter" operation.
-- Add the Circuit breaker component to your exception handling strategy.
-Select the "trip" operation.
+- Add the Circuit breaker component to your exception handling strategy and select the "trip" operation.
+- Configure the exception (by classname) to be observed by the Circuit Breaker.

 **Example**
 ``` XML